YilunCai627/comparing-baltimore-boston-household-income/README.md

 Through the above results, we have a clearer understanding for the challenges of racial economic inequality in both cites.
 Therefore, it is necessart to identify better practices and policies that can address the racial wealth divide.

 ## Data Analysis
 Want to learn more details about data manipulation in Excel to analyze and visualize the result?
-Click [***here***](https://github.com/YilunCai627/comparing-baltimore-boston-household-income/blob/master/Data%20Manipulation.md) for a simple step-by-step instructions!
+Click [***here***](https://github.com/YilunCai627/comparing-baltimore-boston-household-income/blob/master/Data%20Manipulation.md) for a simple **step-by-step instructions**!

 ## Data Sources
 1. [Household Income by Census Tract, Race in Baltimore](https://github.com/YilunCai627/comparing-baltimore-boston-household-income/tree/master/original%20data/BALTIMORE)